orhantoy/musteri/README.md

 (*Müşteri* means customer in Turkish.)

 A lot of applications deal with importing customers and/or users from other systems, usually by uploading a tabular file like CSV.
 I made a test assignment for job applicants at a previous job about this specific need.
-This codebase is an illustration of how I would do it.
+This codebase is an illustration of how I would implement it with Rails.

 ## Concepts